ckoepp/TwitterSearch/docs/advanced_usage_tso.rst

 You'll receive ``?q=One+Two+myKeyword&count=100&lang=nl&locale=ja`` as result.
 Now you are free to use this string for manually querying Twitter (or any other API using the same parameter as Twitter does).

-Maybe you would like to create another :class:`TwitterSearchOrder` instance with a slightly other URL.
+Maybe you would like to create another :class:`TwitterSearchOrder` instance with a slightly different URL.

 .. code-block:: python